 "Working with you has changed the most important relationship in my life .. the relationship with myself.
 For that, I am truly grateful."
 Vanessa

 Evidence shows mindfulness and compassion practices are balms for many modern day ailments and can increase resilience and wellbeing.
 Anna is a regular speaker to both corporate and community audiences, sharing personal, professional and academic expertise.

 Life can be difficult.
 Learning new tools to cope with emotional and physical distress can help.
-If you feel that compassion-based therapy may be right for you, contact Dr Anna Friis for an appointment (working from Holistic Medical Centre, Ponsonby, Auckland).
+If you feel that compassion-based therapy may be right for you, contact Dr Anna Friis for an appointment (in person and on-line services available)

 Anna offers training in mindfulness and self-compassion to corporate and private groups.
 In addition, she teaches an eight-week course in Mindful Self-Compassion (MSC) in Auckland, as well as MSC in a five-day intensive format at various locations in New Zealand and Australia.
 (Click courses tab for current training options and enrolments)

 St Luke's Community Centre, 130 Remuera Road, Remuera